First Posted March 4, 2012

 Adrian Bejan's point above is that nature's pattern is one of flow from one place to another following the path of least resistance.
 I recommend his book, Design in Nature, as an introduction to an understanding of flow in science.

-Leaders take personal initiative to create impact or to make a difference that matters.
+Leaders take personal initiative to create impact, to make a difference that matters.

-The flow of leadership in an organization can be identified as the change that results from the human action of personal initiative filling the open spaces of opportunity to create the impact that is needed in each individual situation.
+The flow of leadership, therefore, is the change that results from the human action rising from the individual initiative that fills the open spaces of opportunity to create the impact that is needed in each individual situation.

 The title of this post is a way I have come to describe what happens in an organization that opens up the opportunity for people to learn to take initiative to create impact.